Q-AU/Systems_III/Tutorials/00_Back-end.md

 ## MySQL

-At this point of the Lab sessions, I assume that you have experience using MySQL and phpMyAdmin.
+At this point of the Lab Sessions, I assume that you have experience using MySQL and phpMyAdmin.
 So We will skip that part and let you creat your own models.
 As the intention of these set of tutorials is to replicate the funcionality of your ***codeigniter project*** we will consume the your existing DB but we will create our own CRUD operations using NodeJS and ExpressJS.

 ## NodeJS